SharkSnack/shiren-4/content/dungeons/ceiling-cave.md

 ---
 title: "Ceiling Cave"
-metaTitle: "Ceiling Cave - Shiren the Wanderer 2: Oni Invasion!
-Wiki"
+metaTitle: "Ceiling Cave - Shiren the Wanderer 4: The Eye of God Wiki"
 metaDescription: "Complete bracelet details for Shiren the Wanderer 2: Oni Invasion!"
 ---
 # Items